muart-group/muart-group.github.io/docs/developer/packet-reference/0x41-set-request/0xA8-thermostat-state-upload.md

-# Command `0xA8` - MHK2 State Update
+# Command `0xA8` - Thermostat State Upload

-This command appears to be intended to synchronize the MHK2's state to the Kumo Cloud.
+This command appears to be used to "upload" the MHK2's state to the Kumo Cloud.
 It is sent on a regular cadence by the MHK2 if an upstream Kumo device has been detected.

 | Byte | Purpose                | Possible Values                   | Supported by mUART | Notes                               |
 |------|------------------------|-----------------------------------|--------------------|-------------------------------------|